Electric vehicle charging stations

 Prepaid energy sold on the basis of time

 When prepaid energy is sold on the basis of time at charging stations, these stations are exempt from approval and device certification requirements under the Weights and Measures Act.
 Devices which are exempt under the Act are not required to be:

 If a fee is charged for electricity sold at charging stations on the basis of energy (kWh) or time-related demand (kW), then this is considered a transaction subject to the requirements of the Electricity and Gas Inspection Act.
 This means that the device owner must:

 - make sure the meter type is approved by Measurement Canada

-- find an authorized service provider to inspect a new meter before using it and to reinspect the meter periodically
+- find an authorized service provider to initially inspect and seal the new meter before using it

-- register as a contractor to sell electricity
+- register as a contractor under the Electricity and Gas Inspection Act

 - Date modified: